0 / 0

 }

 The LoanAmount and CheckingStatus columns contain values that are specified with the distribution attribute to set a normal distribution for the training data.
-If Watson OpenScale finds records in the payload data that don't contain LoanAmount and CheckingStatus column values that fit within the normal distribution, the records are identified as drift.
+If records are found in the payload data that don't contain LoanAmount and CheckingStatus column values that fit within the normal distribution, the records are identified as drift.

 Note:

-To mitigate drift after it is detected by Watson OpenScale, you must build a new version of the model that fixes the problem.
+To mitigate drift after it is detected, you must build a new version of the model that fixes the problem.
 A good place to start is with the data points that are highlighted as reasons for the drift.
 Introduce the new data to the predictive model after you manually label the drifted transactions and use them to retrain the model.

 Learn more